twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D21
 stuck everywhere. i searched but not ok. it dont help me anything. stuck and stuck Planning to do more tomorrow: help nhatnguyen frontend and find solution for my mind

+### D22
+Today I pulled all code of nhatnguyen. and I installed npm node nvm Planning to do more tomorrow: help nhatnguyen frontend and find solution for my mind